sape-repo/Sapient-Nodejs-Workshop/README.md

 Sapient Node.js Workshop
 ==========================

-Node workshop for Sapient People
+Node workshop for all Sapient People